uriahjamesgd/CSS-Event-Queue/README.md

   2.)
 Whether a class is to be Added or Removed (+,-)

   3.)
-Specify: The class name to be added
+The class name to be added

   4.)
 The duration (If your duration is '300' then your class will be either Added or Removed after '300' milliseconds)